namanmodani/Unhinged/README.md

 ### Build Instructions

-This is how to build SuperPeachSisters in a macOS Terminal window.
+This is how to build Unhinged in a macOS Terminal window.

 1. Clone this repository using `$ git clone https://github.com/namanmodani/Unhinged`.
 2. To build the program, change into the Unhinged directory and run program from `main`.